Hebrews

 Issues

-i] Context: See 11:1-3.
-These three verses introduce the second part of the third main argument, God's people persevering in times of suffering through the instrument of faith.
-This part of the argument, covering 12:1-17, makes the point that, following the example set by Jesus, a believer should strive, as an athlete strives, to reach their eternal goal.
-It leads to the rhetorical climax of Hebrews, 12:18-24, Mount Zion.
+i] Context: See 10:32-39.
+These three verses introduce the second part of the second main argument, The necessity to persevere in faith.
+This part of the argument, covering 12:1-17, makes the point that, following the example set by Jesus, a believer should strive, as an athlete strives, to persevere in faith to reach their eternal goal.

 ii] Background: A general introduction; See 1:1-4.